How Much Will I Pay?

 Sample Course Descriptions

-The online Master of Education in Teacher Leadership is designed to meet your needs and career goals, and help you excel as a leader at your institution.
+The online Master of Education in Teaching and Learning is designed to meet your needs and career goals, and help you excel as a leader at your institution.
 You can further customize your degree by choosing an endorsement or a concentration in special education.
 Once admitted, you will meet with a faculty advisor selected based on the concentration area identified on your application.
 During this meeting, either online or in-person, you will collaboratively design your master’s program to address your professional growth plan.

 Endorsements available include:

-The teaching endorsements are programs designed to broaden the expertise and knowledge-base of Kentucky educators at various levels, while adding valuable credentials through certifications to a Kentucky teaching license.
+The teaching endorsements are programs designed to broaden the expertise and knowledge-base of all educators at various levels, while adding valuable credentials through certifications to a teaching license if situated in Kentucky.

 The set of questions and answers outlined below can help you learn more about our program, delivery method, application and admission process, financial aid options and how to succeed as an online student at UofL.